Trill Farm Garden

 The course will show that there is not one simple way of growing vegetables, but it can be approached using many different techniques depending on soil type, proximity to market, scale and personal preference.

 DAY THREE will return to Trill Farm Garden to focus on polytunnel production and selling to both restaurants and through their box scheme.
-In the afternoon you will then go to nearby Springtail Farm, run by Lally Owen and Tomas Carolsfeld.
-They have run the market garden for two seasons and will give a farm tour to give an insight from new entrants into a newly established market garden business.
+In the afternoon you will then go to nearby Springtail Farm (near Charmouth), where Lally and Tomas have run a market garden since 2019.
+Springtail is a small market gardn based on a larger farm.
+They focus on high value crops, but also a huge range for sale through a weekly market and local restaurants, cafes and shops.

 If you need accommodation there are plenty of B&Bs locally to us and we can recommend Monkton Wyld Court for simple, but comfortable accommodation with good food (dinner is also available if needed).